particle-iot/fanalog/README.md

   Make sure you also have the development packages of openssl installed.
   For example, `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.
 ```

 Follow the directions to install required SSL libraries.
+For example, on RPi4 running Rasbian, this worked for me:
+`sudo apt-get install libssl-dev`